 - Activity Trip is student transport which initiates from a specific school for co-curricular or extra-curricular activities. - Community Skills Supplement is a stipend paid to operators who transport special needs students and teachers to designated work sites on selected days throughout the school session as dictated by the Special Education Department.
-This is not considered a trip which comprises the driver's assigned route. - Mid-day/ Platoon- is a designated pay assignment for transport between school sites, which is based on mileage.
-Fuel is provided to operators for completing this trip, which is considered part of the driver's route.
-You must punch in and out to get your midday payment.
-This is a part of a regular route and does not constitute overtime or payments.
-If a Midday Operator cannot complete the route, he/she must call the absence line with the information about who will pick up the route.
-The Covering Operator covering the Midday needs to call the Data Office to let them know they will pick up the route.
-The Covering Operator must always clock in and out in UKG for the Midday. - Operational Supplement is compensation issued to an owner-operator for the operation of a school bus.
-This is not an hourly wage.
-It is for owneroperators only. - Over-the-Mileage Supplement is a stipend paid to drivers whose route exceeds the mileage cap of the operator as established through operator service credit.
+This is not considered a trip which comprises the driver's assigned route. - Mid-day/Platoon Supplement is a designated pay assignment for transport between school sites which is based on mileage.
+Fuel is provided to operators for completing this trip which is considered part of the driver's route. - Operational Supplement is compensation issued to an owner-operator for the operation of a school bus. - Over-the-Mileage Supplement is a stipend paid to drivers whose route exceeds the mileage cap of the operator as established through operator service credit. - Shuttle Supplement is a stipend paid to operators who transport students for a specific instructional program on selected days during the school session.
+This shuttle is not considered a trip which comprises the driver's assigned route. - Special Education Supplement is a stipend paid to operators who are responsible for transporting special needs students.

-- Shuttle Supplement a stipend paid to operators who transport students for a specific instructional program on selected days during the school session.
-This shuttle is not considered a trip that comprises the driver's assigned route.
-Shuttle runs are not midday runs.
-If it is not attached to a route, it is not paid.
-Mileage and fuel are added. - Special Education Supplement is a stipend paid to operators who are responsible for transporting special needs students. - Cash Incentives (Windows of Opportunity) are issued to currently employed owner-operators who have been employed with Jefferson Parish Schools as an owner-operator for at least one year who wish to purchase a new or newer bus and/or a new or newer lift-equipped bus.
+Cash Incentives (Windows of Opportunity) are issued to currently employed owner-operators who have been employed with Jefferson Parish Schools as an owner-operator for at least one year who wish to purchase a new or newer bus and/or a new or newer lift-equipped bus.
 A new bus is defined as one which has never been "titled."
 For the purposes of this incentive, a newer bus cannot be more than five years old.